aiven/devportal/docs/tools/cli/service/integration.rst

 ..
 Note::

   Both the ``--user-config-json`` and ``-c`` flags provide a way to customise the service integration using different methods.
 Only one of the flag is allowed per command.
-When when using both in the same command, the following error will appear
+When using both in the same command, an error will be shown
   ::

     ERROR	command failed: UserError: -c (user config) and --user-config-json parameters can not be used at the same time